The Story of Illume

 Meet the Staff

-Emily Bokinskie - Owner/Teacher
+Emily Bokinskie - Owner/Director/Dance/Gymnastics

 Emily Bokinskie grew up training in all styles of dance at a competition studio and in high school, Emily was a captain on a national champion winning drill team, a member of the All State Drill team and 2nd place Jr. soloist at the Contest of Champions National Competition.
 Emily received her BA in Dance Performance and Choreography from Weber State University where she participated in Orchesis Dance Theater, the Moving Company Outreach Program, the World Dance and Music Project and West Side Story.
-She was awarded Outstanding Performer, Outstanding Graduate, the Patti O’ Neal and the Lindquist Departmental Scholarship.
+She was awarded Outstanding Performer, Outstanding Graduate, the Patti O’ Neal and the Lindquist Departmental Scholarships.
 Emily was also awarded scholarships to continue her studies with Repertory Dance Theater, Ririe Woodbury Dance Company and the San Diego Dance Theater.
 As a professional, Emily has performed with Scene Makers, Artistry Films, Brine Arts, Junction Dance, and Good Company Theatre.

 Having a passion for teaching all ages, Emily has been an instructor at Spotlight Dance, B. Sharp School of Dance, Hollywood Kids Academy, Performing Arts Academy, a drill team coach at Ogden High School and Dance Adjunct Faculty at the University of Utah and Weber State University.
 Her choreography has been performed and adjudicated at Utah and Nevada studio and drill team competitions, the American College Dance Festival, the Rocky Mountain Choreography Festival, Junction Dance, Full Circle Dance, Brine Arts and Weber State University.
 Emily is currently raising three beautiful daughters with her supportive husband, Jimmy.